A reflection on a Fisher Archivist’s work-from-home projects over the past year.

 In the process of updating records, we were also able to add the Fisher's traditionally "non-archival" holdings to the Discover Archives database, making the items in these collections more visible and keyword-searchable.
 These holdings consist of material outside of our personal papers archives and include collections of ephemera, beer labels, menus, and general manuscripts that have finding aids.

 Examples of items in collections now available on Discover Archives:

 Images from a Collection of Canadian menus 1853-1967 (T-10 00100)

 Projects involving metadata clean-up and finding aid migration have also led us to the revisit and re-evaluate the language and descriptions of material in the library’s historical collections.
-This will be an on-going process but we are currently looking into best practices on identifying material in our collections that require content warning or further contextualization.
+This will be an on-going process but we are currently looking into best practices on identifying material in our collections that require content warnings or further contextualization.

 Another area I’ve been able to focus on is assisting researchers with reference questions.
 During this time, we have still been able to provide limited reference services and scans to researchers.
 In a typical year, we are usually only aware of a small percentage of the projects and research that involve material in our collections; however this year, since the library has been closed, library staff has had to assist with all requests.
 During the pandemic, it's been interesting to see the various ways in which resources in the Library have been used.

 We have continued to receive a lot of questions from patrons requiring scans of material from the archives.
 These questions can range from reporters requesting Margaret Atwood’s newspaper clippings for The Handmaid’s Tale, to a request for a Lawrence Hill interview with historian, Alvin Duncan regarding Oakville's early Black history, to questions pertaining to the discovery of insulin.
 These queries help to provide insight into how our collections are engaged with (and in the process, we often learn something new as well!).